OWASP/www-chapter-kharkiv/index.md

 Welcome to the OWASP Kharkiv chapter homepage.

-The chapter is run by a team of dedicated cyber security enthusiasts [Vitalii Balashov](mailto:vitalii.balashov@owasp.org) and [Victoria Paschenko](mailto:victoria.paschenko@owasp.org).

-Everyone is welcome to join us at our chapter meetings.
+The chapter is run by a team of dedicated cyber security enthusiasts [Vitalii Balashov](mailto:vitalii.balashov@owasp.org) Everyone is welcome to join us at our chapter meetings.

 ## How to find us